codingbio/Hello-World/README.md

 # Hello-World
-This is me trying to naviaget GitHub
+This is me trying to navigate GitHub